worktheclock/replit.github.io/Teams/TeachYourKid.md

 # Teaching your kid to code with Repl.it

 If you're a parent who wants to teach your child how to code from scratch, this guide is for you.
-We've put together some examples that are easy to get started with, don't require any set up, and are fun from the start.
+We've put together some examples that are easy to get started with, don't require any setup, and are fun from the start.

 <hr>

 **A note on privacy:** Especially if your child is young, you're probably worried about privacy and data protection.
 In many countries, storing and processing personal data of minors is treated differently.
 In the USA, there are regulations concerning anyone under the age of 13.
 You can use our Teams for Education package from [repl.it teams](https://repl.it/teams) which includes an anonymous invite feature.
 This allows you to invite your child to create a fully anonymous account.
-You can find more information on invitations and the privacy invite links [here](https://docs.repl.it/Teams/Invitations)
+You can find more information on invitations and the privacy invite links [here](https://docs.repl.it/Teams/Invitations).
 <hr>

 ## The benefits of teaching children to code

 Although coding is generally only introduced in secondary school, there is nothing stopping younger children from learning.
-Like learning a new language, or studying maths, learning to code provides not only a useful skills but also a great way to stimulate and develop the brain in general.
+Like learning a new language, or studying maths, learning to code provides not only useful skills but also a great way to stimulate and develop the brain in general.

-So-called "visual languages" like [Scratch](https://scratch.mit.edu/) are developed specifically to teach children the concepts of coding without having to memorize syntax.
-However these are usually pretty limited and can be frustrating to work with, so we recommend just teaching 'real' coding from the start.
+So-called "visual languages" like [Scratch](https://scratch.mit.edu/) are developed specifically to teach children the concepts of coding without their having to memorize syntax.
+However, these are usually pretty limited and can be frustrating to work with, so we recommend teaching 'real' coding from the start.

-Start with showing them how coding can be **fun** and how they can **create** things by using it.
-While it's definitely beneficial for children to be exposed to concepts like logic, data types, and algorithms, the primary focus should be on how enjoyable coding can be.
+Start with showing them how coding can be **fun** and how they can **create** things using it.
+While it's definitely beneficial for children to be exposed to concepts like logic, data types and algorithms, the primary focus should be on how enjoyable coding can be.

 ## Getting started